A Theoretical Survey on Foundation Models: Introduction

-The structure of this paper is as follows (for a visual representation of the overall framework, please see Figure \ref{fig:overviewdiagram}): Section \ref{sec2} reviews key interpretable methods, including analyses of generalization performance, expressivity, and dynamic behavior.
+The structure of this survey is as follows: Section \ref{sec1-1} shows the bottleneck of explainability in FMs.
+Section \ref{sec2} reviews key interpretable methods, including analyses of generalization performance, expressivity, and dynamic behavior.
+The remaining sections aim to interpret the characteristics of FMs via three interpretable methods (as shown in Table \ref{tab:method}).
 Section \ref{sec3} delves into the inference capabilities of FMs, exploring in-context learning, CoT reasoning, and distribution adaptation.
 Section \ref{sec4} provides detailed interpretations of FMs training dynamics.
 Section \ref{sec5} focuses on the ethical implications of FMs, including privacy preservation, fairness, and hallucinations.
 Finally, Section \ref{sec6} discusses future research directions based on the insights gained from the aforementioned interpretations.